Race Officer Instructions

 Make sure you have an assistant Race Officer or two, AROs – and if you can, encourage a "new member to come and help so that they can see what happens"

-¨ Read the Sailing Instructions
+Read the Club Sailing Instructions

-¨ Check the weather forecast before you come, just to get an idea of what you are going to contend with when you get to the Sailing Club (although the reservoir does seem to have it's own weather pattern sometimes)
+Check the weather forecast before you come, just to get an idea of what you are going to contend with when you get to the Sailing Club (although the reservoir does seem to have it's own weather pattern sometimes)

-¨ You will need a watch that displays seconds – to time the starts - and it's easier to use one you know (a back up is also advised in case one stops) There will be a stopwatch/ timer available in the club safe or in the RO equipment box.
+You will need a watch that displays seconds – to time the starts - and it's easier to use one you know (a backup is also advised in case one stops) There will be a stopwatch/ timer available in the club safe or in the RO equipment box.

-You may need to drive the committee boat to where you want to start the racing from, so go and have a look at the boat and controls, ask the Safety Team to give you a run down if you need to ( If in doubt ask the Safety team to drive the boat), likewise you will be given a radio, just check you know how to use it and that it's working
+You may need to drive the committee boat to where you want to start the racing.
+Ask the Safety Team to help as necessary.If you do not have a PB2 certificate or are not confident in driving and anchoring the committee boat then ask the Safety team to drive the boat for you.
+You will be given a radio, just check you know how to use it and that it's working

 On the Day

-The race series on a Sunday for 2015 will be an AM series of 2 races and a PM series of 2 races.
+The race series on a Sunday for 2019 will be an AM series of 2 races and a PM series of 2 races.

 Decide on the Race Area – if unsure, ask experienced sailors who may be around on the day and they will be more than happy to help – it's for their benefit!

-Be aware that if there is a strong Westerly Wind then windsurfers will likely be reaching across the reservoir from North to South Mark and a dinghy course through that section of the water may add extra hazards.If in doubt speak to some windsurfers.
+Be aware that if there is a strong westerly wind then windsurfers will likely be reaching across the reservoir from North to South Mark and a dinghy course through that section of the water may add extra hazards.If in doubt confirm your intended course with any windsurfers.

-Place a signing on/retirementsheet on the shelf in the porch, spares in the holder above.
+Place a signing on/retirement sheet on the shelf in the porch, spares in the holder above.

 Obtain the equipment you will need from garage 2

-¨ Two boxesof course letters in metal cases.A -- Z + "Gate" + 1.
-2. 3. in case extra marks are used.
+Two boxes of course letters in metal cases.A -- Z + "Gate" + 1 2 3 in case extra marks are used.

-¨ Crate containing flags, recording sheets, flag chart etc
+Crate containing flags, recording sheets, flag chart etc.

 Wooden individual recall flag on a stick

-¨ If you have any concerns askthe Safety Team or Sailing Committee members, they'll be pleased to help.
+If you have any concerns ask the Safety Team or Sailing Committee members, they'll be pleased to help.

-It's ALWAYS preferable to have boat starts so that the most can be made of clear wind and true beats!
+It's ALWAYS preferable to have boat starts so that the most can be made of clear wind and true beats.

 Setting the Course – if you have any questions, there are bound to be members of the sailing committee or experienced sailors around – ASK

-Shorter courses are preferable as they keep the racing boats closer together at the marks, which gives more exciting racing.Aim for a course lap time which is 10-15minutes.
-(Less than 10 minutes and the first starters will pass through the gate while you still have other fleets to start).
-More than 15minutes and the race will have very few laps.
+Shorter courses are preferable as they keep the racing boats closer together at the marks, this gives more exciting racing.Aim for a course lap time which is ~15 minutes.

 You have 2 courses to set